sandroboehme/lesscss-java/README.md

 The LESS CSS Compiler for Java contains all LESS compatibility tests.
 All tests pass, except the @import test case which fails partially as the compiler does not support the media query import feature (yet).

-The project also contains integration tests for compiling the Twitter Bootstrap (http://twitter.github.com/bootstrap/) library.
+The project also contains integration tests for compiling the Twitter Bootstrap 3.1 (http://twitter.github.com/bootstrap/) library.
 If you are using another 3th party LESS library you want to be added to the integration tests, just create a issue and provide a link to the library.

 Support
 -------

 Have a question, or found an issue?
-Just create a issue: https://github.com/marceloverdijk/lesscss-java/issues
+Just create a issue: https://github.com/sandroboehme/lesscss-java/issues

 Building From Source
 --------------------

-Can be built with [Maven 2.2.x](http://maven.apache.org) (or later?) by using the following commands:
+Can be built with [Maven 2.2.x](http://maven.apache.org) (and later) by using the following commands:

     mvn package